 Given its geographical footprint, Santander is exposed to social risks of a different nature.
 For Spanish banks, we have identified the potential litigation around the IRPH (Mortgage Loan Reference Index, Índice de Referencia de Préstamos Hipotecarios) index reference rate as a key social risk.
 On 3 March 2020, the European Union Court of Justice (ECJ) ruled that the use of the index falls within the remit of the European Union's directive on unfair terms (Directive 93/13/EEC), and therefore Spanish courts can consider it abusive.
 The number of borrowers who take legal action against banks and Spain's judicial stance will be the main determinant of the ECJ ruling's final effect on Spain's banks.
 Also, in Spain, Santander faces litigation costs from product mis-selling inherited from Banco Popular.
 We have not incorporated any financial impact into Santander's scorecard for these two issues.
 In any case, any impact should be manageable, given the bank's sheer size and ample geographical diversification.
-In the UK, conduct and litigation costs are primarily associated with the mis-selling of payment protection insurance; in Poland, it is associated with the litigation around mortgages in foreign currency.
-The impact on Polish banks will be largely determined by the number of borrowers taking legal action, which has been few so far.
-It will also depend on the time necessary for Polish courts to conclude these cases.
+In the UK, conduct and litigation around mortgages in foreign currency.
+At this stage, there is high uncertainty surrounding how the borrower-friendly judgement of the ECJ will affect Polish banks.
+However, the sector is exposed to the risk of significant potential losses, as well as reputational damage, because of the growing number of law suits the banks face from their customers who claim their contracts contained abusive terms.
+For Santander's subsidiary, the Swiss franc mortgage portfolio has been gradually amortising.
+This exposure represented 6.5% of its gross loan book as of year-end 2019, below the 7.6% average for the banking sector.

 Governance is highly relevant for Santander, as it is to all competitors in the banking industry.
 Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
 Governance risks are largely internal rather than externally driven.
-For Santander, we do not have any particular governance concerns in any of its key markets, with the exception of the US.
-Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.
-In the US, we reflect governance deficiencies - captured in the written agreement with the Federal Reserve (Fed) entered in March 2017 - in our scorecard with a one-notch negative qualitative adjustment for Corporate Behaviour.
+For Santander, we do not have any particular governance concerns in any of its key markets, with the exception of the US where governance risks have been identified within Santander Holdings USA by aforementioned regulatory written agreements.
+Therefore, we have incorporated these risks into the ratings assessment of both Santander Bank, N.A. and Santander Holdings USA, Inc. Corporate governance remains a key credit consideration and requires ongoing monitoring.